-As soon as you press the button or touch the display, the Voice/Guitar Preset Select window appears.
+As soon as you touch the display, the Voice/Guitar Preset Select window appears.

-- In case you want to choose a different group of Voice/Guitar Presets, touch one of the tabs on the sides of the Voice/Guitar Preset Select window. - Touch the name of the Voice/Guitar Preset you want to choose.
-2
+- In case you want to choose a different group of Voice/Guitar Presets, touch one of the tabs on the sides of the Voice/Guitar Preset Select window. - 2 Touch the name of the Voice/Guitar Preset you want to choose.